Day Eighteen on the Camino Portugués

 Walking Toward Moledo on day eighteen of the Camino Portugués on the Coastal RouteWalking Toward Moledo by Another Old Windmill

-Snack Break at Praia Moledo on day eighteen of the Camino Portugués on the Coastal RouteSnack Break Among the Rocks at Praia Moledo
+Snack Break at Praia Moledo on day eighteen of the Camino Portugués on the Coastal RouteSnack Break Among the Rocks at Praia de Moledo

 The gentlemen conceded and we had a lovely break as we viewed the Moledo Beach and pondered our next day's foray into Spain.
 The Monte de Santa Trega was in full view from this beach.
 Gorgeous!
 You can find this beach at around the 23 kilometer mark.